-Two-thirds of Americans say using fewer single-use plastics makes a big difference for the environment
+Two-thirds of Americans say using fewer single-use plastics makes a big difference for the environment of each action.)

 At a time when individuals are increasingly encouraged to help the environment through changes in everyday behaviors, most Americans say they are taking action, whether it's reducing food waste or using fewer disposable plastics.